 Around this time, Mr. Greenleaf became a step-grandfather, a status he called “rock bottom in the family system.“ Later, when his teenage granddaughter moved into the quiet household Michael shared with his wife, the new relationship renewed the Acharya’s longing for solitary retreat.
 “When all you can hear is split ends and skinny jeans, you know there has to be something more,” he explained to the retreat master.

 Near the end, at the request of his teacher, Michael taught on the practice of generosity—“a demanding topic that took a lot out of me,” he said in an interview.
 Those who experienced Michael in his later years saw a new sense of calm and contentment.
 At the memorial service, his wife Jeanine shared a portrait that had many in attendance nodding their heads.
 “As long as he was well-fed and could drive his beloved automobile, Michael was a pretty happy person.”

 Author’s Note: Yes, I’m still here.
-Lately I’ve been saddened by death, including, since I wrote this, the passing of Roger Ebert.
-Mr. Ebert lived in Chicago–where I started my accounting career.
+Lately I’ve been saddened by so many deaths.
 More and more these days, I know the names of the movers and shakers who have died.
 Their ages are also closer and closer to my own.
-The standard obituary is all about accomplishments–feathers in the cap as it were.
+The standard obituary is all about accomplishments—feathers in the cap as it were.
 The problem: when you look for the “self” underneath all the feathers, you can’t find it.
 All you get is feathers.
-Which is sad–or funny, depending upon how you see it.
+Which is sad—or funny, depending upon how you see it.
 Reflecting on this, I decided to write my own obituary.
 What I wrote is basically true, which is kind of funny.
 And sad.